Learn to get the word out with media relations

 Anatomy of a PR Piece

-Learn to organize case studies, content marketing posts, news releases — even crisis management pieces — that grab reader attention, keep it for the long haul and leave a lasting impression:
+Learn to craft the perfect pitch, news release or other PR piece.
+Organize media-relations pieces to grab reader attention, keep it for the long haul and leave a lasting impression:

 - Choose a structure that increases readership, engagement and sharing, according to more than 20 years of research.
 (The one you’re using now is probably doing the opposite.)